Skip to content

 )

-success = ingest_kde_payload(inbound_payload, TARGET_ENDPOINT)
+success = ingest_kde_payload(inbound_payload, target_endpoint)

 if not success:

 logger.error("Ingestion failed.
-Check DLQ for remediation.")
+Check the quarantine directory for remediation.")

 Audit Archiving and Compliance Alignment

-Operational Readiness Checklist
+Operational Notes and Readiness Checklist